History at Milford Junior School

 Our history curriculum at Milford Juniors traces British history and the great civilisations of the world.
 We aim to provide pupils with the knowledge, skills and understanding to appreciate our history and that of human creativity, endeavour and exploration through time.
 Through enquiry-based learning, we will engage and motivate pupils and encourage them to see the world through the eyes of young historians, enabling them to understand how events in the past have contributed to shaping the world in which they live today.
 This awareness will help to build a more informed and sustainable society in the future.

-* the opportunity to use a variety of sources of evidence e.g. photos, film, artefacts, paintings
+- The opportunity to use a variety of evidence.
+E.g. photos, film, artefacts and paintings.

 Changes in Britain from the Stone Age to the Iron Age